do-community/cloud_haiku/_haikus/koala.md

 ---

 Two thumbs on each hand
-stuffing and chewing leaves
+stuffing, chewing, eating leaves.
-too tired, must eat more.
+Too tired, must have more.